Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

 \paragraph{Regression-based Paradigm}.
-Leveraging expressive human models and paired data, the community has also resorted to an end-to-end training fashion for the whole body reconstruction.
-Among existing solutions, the \emph{divide-and-conquer} strategy~\cite{choutas2020monocular, rong2020frankmocap, moon2020pose2pose, feng2021collaborative, zanfir2021neural} is commonly used to break the reconstruction problem down into its parts where the estimation of the bodies, hands, faces is conducted separately with part-specific models.
+Leveraging expressive human models and paired data, the community has also resorted to an end-to-end training fashion for whole-body reconstruction.
+Among existing solutions, the \emph{divide-and-conquer} strategy~\cite{choutas2020monocular, rong2020frankmocap, moon2022accurate, feng2021collaborative, zanfir2021neural, zhang2023pymafx, li2023hybrikx} is commonly used to break the reconstruction problem down into its parts where the estimation of the bodies, hands, faces is conducted separately with part-specific models.
 The final expressive 3D human mesh is obtained by forwarding the outputs of each branch to the body template layer.
 For example, ExPose~\cite{choutas2020monocular} directly predicts hands, face, and body parameters in the SMPL-X format and utilizes the body estimation to localize the face and hands regions and crop them from the high-resolution inputs for refinement.
-It learns part-specific knowledge from existing face- and hand-only datasets to further improve the performance.
+It learns part-specific knowledge from existing face- and hand-only datasets to improve performance.
 Zhou~\etal~\cite{zhou2021monocular} is a real-time method that captures body, hands, and face with competitive accuracy by exploiting the inter-part relationship between body and hands.
 SMPL+H~\cite{romero2017embodied} and 3DMM~\cite{blanz1999morphable} are used to represent the body+hands and face.
-Pose2Pose~\cite{moon2020pose2pose} obtains the joint-level features from feature maps, and regresses the 3D body/hand joint rotations from them.
+Hand4Whole~\cite{moon2022accurate} obtains the joint-level features from feature maps, and regresses the 3D body/hand joint rotations from them.
 PIXIE~\cite{feng2021collaborative} estimates the confidence of part-specific features and fuses the face-body and hand-body features weighted according to moderators.
 The fused features are fed to the independent regressors for robust regression.
-In addition, fine facial details, \ie, geometry, albedo, and illumination are predicted in \cite{zhou2021monocular, feng2021collaborative}.
+In addition, fine facial details, \ie, geometry, albedo, and illumination, are predicted in \cite{zhou2021monocular, feng2021collaborative}. \rv{ Sun~\etal~\cite{sun2022learning} predict hands, and face parameters based on detected whole-body 2D keypoints, making it feasible to take advantage of synthetic data during training.
+To resolve conflicts and merge the results from all sub-networks, PyMAF-X~\cite{zhang2023pymafx} proposes an adaptive integration with elbow-twist compensation.
+HybrIK-X~\cite{li2023hybrikx} recalculates the rotations of the parents of the conflict joints.
+OSX~\cite{lin2023one} proposes a transformer-based one-stage method to capture the connections of body parts.
+SMPLer-X~\cite{cai2023smplerx} investigates scaling up the sizes of models and data for whole-body recovery.
+RoboSMPLX~\cite{pang2023robosmplx} improves the localization and feature extraction of body parts for a more robust recovery of whole-body models.
+SGNify~\cite{forte2023reconstructing} improves the 3D hand poses by leveraging linguistic priors as constraints for more natural whole-body mesh recovery from sign-language videos.
+Despite the recent progress, recovering the whole-body model with plausible hand gestures remains challenging, especially in the cases of interacting hands, occlusions, and motion blur. }